cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 > $ python diagnostic.py

-This will create several diagnostic plots (gammaness, effective area, angular resolution, energy resolution, migration matrix, energy bias and gamma-hadron classification comparisons.
-All of these plots will be saved on the directory defined on "target_name" in the config_general.yaml file.
+This will create several diagnostic plots (gammaness, effective area, angular resolution, energy resolution, migration matrix, energy bias, and gamma-hadron classification comparisons.
+All of these plots will be saved in the directory defined on "target_name" in the config_general.yaml file.

 After the IRF, we run the DL2-to-DL3 conversion by doing:

 > $ python DL2_to_DL3.py

 which will save the DL3 files in the directory [...]/DL3.
 Finally, the last script to run is `create_dl3_index_files.py`.
-Since it is very fast, we can simply run it directly in the interactive mode by doing:
+Since it is very fast, we can simply run it directly in the interactive mode by doing (remember that we must be in the magic-lst environment):

-> $ conda run -n magic-lst python create_dl3_index_files.py --input-dir ./CrabTeste/DL3
+> $ python create_dl3_index_files.py --input-dir ./CrabTeste/DL3

 That's it.
 Now you can play with the DL3 data using the high-level notebooks.

-## High level analysis
+## High-level analysis

+Since the DL3 may have only a few MBs, it is typically convenient to download it to your own machine at this point.
+It will be necessary to have astropy and gammapy (version > 0.20) installed before proceeding.

+We prepared a [Jupyter Notebook](https://github.com/ranieremenezes/magic-cta-pipe/blob/master/magicctapipe/scripts/lst1_magic/SED_and_LC_from_DL3.ipynb) that quickly creates a counts map, a significance curve, an SED, and a light curve.
+You can give it a try.

 The folder [Notebooks](https://github.com/cta-observatory/magic-cta-pipe/tree/master/notebooks) contains Jupyter notebooks to perform checks on the IRF, to produce theta2 plots and SEDs.
-Note that the notebooks run with gammapy v0.20 or higher, therefore another conda environment is needed to run them, since the MAGIC+LST-1 pipeline at the moment depends on v0.19.
+Note that the notebooks run with gammapy v0.20 or higher, while the gammapy version adopted in the MAGIC+LST-1 pipeline is v0.19.